-Recognizing that the Events with Alcohol Policy centers student responsibility and learning, there are also events with alcohol that do not include students.
-For these events, attendees will be issued nametags and those over the age of 21 will be designated with a sticker particular to that event.
+Recognizing that the Events with Alcoholic Beverages Policy centers on student responsibility and learning, there are also events with alcohol that do not include students.
+For these events, attendees will be issued nametags and those 21 years of age or older will be designated with a sticker particular to that event.
 This sticker will identify to TIPS servers those who have been confirmed by sober hosts to be eligible to consume alcohol.